Nadian-Ali/Automatic-Speech-Recognition-with-Wave2Vec2/README.md

-# Automatic Speech Recogniton with Wav2Vec2 and CTC
+# Automatic Speech Recogniton with Wav2Vec2 and CTC with AWS SageMaker EC2 Instances

 This repo contains files for performing automatic speech to text recogniton